Aidarbek77/Aidarbek77/README.md

 - 👋 Hi, I’m @Aidarbek77
 - 👀 I’m interested in programming like JS
-- 🌱 I am still learning other languages: Italian, Japanese, and France
+- 🌱 I am still learning other languages: Italian, Japanese, and French
 - 🐈‍⬛ AND aware of languages from b1 to c2 : English, Turkish, Russian, Kyrgyz languages
 - 💞️ I’m looooooking for the best IT professions like backend, project manager, Db manager
 - 📫 How to reach me by emailing aidarbekcholukovkq@gmail.com